What is the cost of living in Playa Del Carmen?

 So you can see how even though real estate prices are very high in Playa Del Carmen considering the local wages, for foreigners, coming to invest, it can be much more attractive.
 Not only are you getting the same climate, but you can get a place much closer to the beach, more space and have much lower property taxes and maintenance.
 This is the real reason why property is so hot here.

 Rent cost in Playa Del Carmen

 Another reason real estate is so hot here is the demand for rent.
 Many places in the center of Playa Del Carmen are used for vacation rentals or short term.
 This can be hard for you if you are trying to move here and want to live in the center.
-Many apartment that would be 10,000 pesos a month are rented at 15,000 pesos for short term (1-6 months).
+Many apartments that would be 20,000 pesos a month are rented at 40,000 pesos for short term (1-6 months).
 It can be hard to find an apartment in Playa and that is why we wrote the apartment guide for a place to start and to give you information on where to look.

 Rent in Playa Del Carmen is much higher then most other place in Mexico.
 Rent prices are still less than many places where people move from.
 The worst part is if you are planning on working here because wages are much lower but rent is a much higher expense in comparison.

 Daily cost of living in Playa Del Carmen